maxpoletaev/van/README.md

 ## How do I return a value from a command handler?

-Although there are no return values, this can be easily handled with the command type itself:
+There are no return values, but this can be handled with the command type itself:

 ```go
 type SumCommand struct {